 This tour is 1 hour 30 minutes long.
 The company recommends that you purchase tickets in advance online, as tickets often sell out, particularly in October.

 Hocus Pocus Tours offers a daily, guided, 90 minute walking tour that discusses the history of the Salem Witch Trials, some of the notorious murders that took place in the city as well as the story behind Nathaniel Hawthorne’s family connection to the Salem Witch Trials.

 The tour has 15 stops which includes the old Salem jail, the Salem Witch Trials memorial, the field where Giles Corey was pressed to death and the Old Burying Point in Salem.

 Tours meet at the Museum Place Mall and take place year round.
-Tickets are $16 for adults, $8 for children ages 5-12 and $13 for seniors ages 65 and up and $13 for students and active military.
 The company recommends that you purchase tickets in advance online.

 The Salem Time Machine offers a walking tour called the Walking Ghost Tour.
 The company states this tour is a historically accurate ghost tour that explores Salem’s notorious past.

 The company recommends that you purchase tickets for the tour ahead of time because they tend to sell out.
 They also offer a combo ticket that allows you to take the ghost tour and experience their 4-D Haunted Adventure or 4-D Haunted House.